tinacms/tina.io/content/docs/self-hosted/git-provider/github.md

 ---
-title: Github Git Provider
+title: GitHub Git Provider
 id: '/docs/self-hosted/git-provider/github'
 prev: '/docs/self-hosted/git-provider/overview'
 next: '/docs/self-hosted/git-provider/make-your-own'
 ---

-The Github Git Provider handles saving and deleting content to github.
-It can be used as a prop to the `createDatabase` function.
+The GitHub Git Provider handles saving and deleting content to a GitHub hosted git repository.
+It is configured as a parameter to the `createDatabase` function.

-## Adding the Github Git Provider
+## Adding the GitHub Git Provider

 ```ts
 import { GitHubProvider } from 'tinacms-gitprovider-github'